The Crick Crack Club: History

 Between 1988 and 1995, The Crick Crack Club promoted weekly events in several venues in London.
 From 1995 to 2001, the club organised monthly events at The Spitz, in Spitalfields, including its renowned 'Grand Lying Contest'.
 During this time it also organised numerous monthly events and mini-festivals in regional arts venues throughout England and elsewhere in London, including at Battersea Arts Centre, The South Bank Centre and Hoxton Hall.
 In addition, the Norfolk storyteller, Hugh Lupton, ran a successful monthly branch of the club during this time at the King of Hearts Arts Centre in Norwich.

 From 1991–1993 Ben Haggarty was assisted by storyteller Daniel Morden, and in one year they put on 125 events across England and Wales.
 In 1993, in partnership with David Ambrose of St. Donats Arts Centre in Wales, the Crick Crack Club created what was to become one of the most celebrated and festive annual storytelling festivals: the Beyond the Border International Festival of Storytelling and Epic Singing.
 Ben Haggarty, the Crick Crack Club's Artistic Director co-directed Beyond the Border from 1993 to 2005 with specific responsibility for choosing the storytellers, while David Ambrose selected the musicians, puppeteers and other theatrical entertainers.

-The Crick Crack Club entered into a partnership with Barbican Education at Barbican Arts Centre in 2003, and programmed nine events a year in the Barbican Pit Theatre for the next 9 years.
+The Crick Crack Club entered into a partnership with Barbican Education at Barbican Arts Centre in 2003 and programmed nine events a year in the Barbican Pit Theatre for the next 9 years.
 In 2009 the Crick Crack Club began running monthly events at the Soho Theatre and in 2010 it began running regular events at Rich Mix.
 Between 2010 and 2012 The Crick Crack Club developed a circuit of regional venues.

 Origins of the name

-In the francophone islands of the Caribbean, storytellers who want to tell a story calls 'Cric?’ and those who want to hear respond with the affirmation 'Crac!’.
+In the francophone islands of the Caribbean, storytellers who want to tell a story called 'Cric?’ and those who want to hear respond with the affirmation 'Crac!’.
 Given the Northern British usage of Crack (Irish: Craic) to denote a story, Ben Haggarty coined the name Crick Crack Club in 1988.
 (Variations of the name have been subsequently used by independent groups in Edinburgh 'The Guid Craic Club', in Newcastle, 'A Bit Crack' and in Stockholm ‘ The Crick Crack Café').